evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

    code-base.
 If all (top-level, not-dynamic) `requires()` are ran/resolved, any changes in depndencies should just blow up your CI environment and application.
-3. Find out if your dependencies are ESM-only, and never `require()` them.
-   This protects you from issues with direct dependencies, but statistically it's more likely this issue will pop up in a sub-dependency though.
+3. Find out if any of your dependencies are ESM-only, and never `require()` them.
+This protects you from issues with direct dependencies.
+But keep in mind that this can still be an issue in sub-dependencies even if your direct dependencies are CommonJS themselves!

+## My opinion

+For the above reasons I don't think this should land in a stable Node.js version.
+The intentions are good but it creates yet another avenue of confusion and incompatibilities.

+It effectively expands the number of Javascript flavors from 2 to 3:

+1. CommonJS
+2. ESM
+3. ESM but without top-level await.

+If a module uses flavor #3, it's compatible with flavor #1, but if anywhere in the dependency tree something starts using to-level await, suddently the entire tree ESM dependency tree switches from flavor #3 to #2 and breaks compatibilty with flavor #1.

+I'm aware that Bun already has had this feature for a while, but nobody really directly targets Bun.
+Node is the reference, and it's fine if the Node alternatives are supersets of Node.

 [1]: https://nodejs.org/en/blog/release/v23.0.0
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import